ProboCI/probo-docs/docs/open-source/proxy.md

 custom404Html: '<h1>404 - Build Not Found</h1><p>The build could not be found</p>'
 ```

-Be sure that containerLookupHost has the same port number as your container manager instance.
-As you can imagine - that's pretty important!
+Be sure that `containerLookupHost` has the same port number as your container manager instance.

 Also if you are going to use port 80, you may need to run this process as the root user.
 Failing to do so could cause port-locking issues and CentOS may not allow you to do it.
 Keep this in mind when selecting a port.

 ```bash
 node ./index.js -c defaults.yaml > /dev/null &